Code-Institute-Submissions/milestone-project-61/README.md

 ### User Stories

-1. As an individiaul who loves going walking outdoors, I want to explore Scotland.
+1. As an individual who loves going walking outdoors, I want to explore Scotland.
 I'd like to have a good idea of what the expedition will be like, especially as I'm not a fan of water.
 I'd like to get in touch with the company by email first, just to ask them some questions.
 2. As a high school teacher, I want to plan an end of term camping trip for our class.
 I want to be able to show the kids what it will be like, so they can all get really excited.
 The kids are all over social media, so it would be great if they could check it out before hand and post their photos there after.
 3. As a company manager in charge of booking this years team building, I want to organise something a bit different.
 It'd be great if I could show them what it will be like, so they know it won't be a let down like last year.
 4. As a group of friends looking for something to do tomorrow, we want to organise something straight away.
 We'd rather get in touch by phone than wait for an email response, so we know that it's all sorted.